 These are terms you may never have thought of.
 Plug any of those keywords into Google and see what you get.

-When I enter the search term “popular TikTok beauty products” into Google, the types of content are lists:
+When I enter the search term “popular TikTok beauty products” into Google, the types of content are list posts — ideal for writing this if you’re a beauty blogger.

-Then, analyze the top-performers to get an idea of the kinds of things your article should include (so your post is relevant).
+Then, analyze the top performers to get an idea of what your article should include (so your post is relevant).

 5. Ask Your Audience